 An entity should recognize revenue when (or as) it satisfies a performance obligation by transferring a promised good or service to a customer.
 A good or service is transferred when (or as) the customer obtains control of that good or service.
 The adhesive sample collection kits are recognized at a point in time when shipped to the customer.
-The RNA extraction and analysis are recognized at a point in time when shipped to the results are sent to the customer.
+The RNA extraction and analysis are recognized at a point in time when the extraction and analysis process is complete and the results are sent to the customer.
 The Company provides its project management service over the life of the agreement, providing equal benefit to the customer throughout the life of the project or study.
 Therefore, the revenue related to the Company's project management fees is recognized straight-line over the life of the agreement.